ChristosT/dummy-guide/doc/source/UsersGuide/introduction.rst

 Let's take a closer look at what has happened.
-When we clicked on :guilabel:`Sources > Sphere`, referring to
-Section :ref:`sec:BasicsOfVisualization`, we created an instance of a source that can produce a spherical surface mesh -- that's what is reflected in the ``Pipeline Browser`` :index:`\ <Pipeline Browser>`\ .
+When we clicked on :guilabel:`Sources > Sphere`, referring to :numref:`sec:BasicsOfVisualization`, we created an instance of a source that can produce a spherical surface mesh -- that's what is reflected in the ``Pipeline Browser`` :index:`\ <Pipeline Browser>`\ .
 This instance receives a name, which is used by the  ``Sphere1`` :index:`\ <Sphere1>`\  and the  ``Pipeline Browser`` :index:`\ <Pipeline Browser>`\ , as well as other